2015 Australian Grand Prix: Qualifying

 Qualifying consisted of three parts, 18, 15 and 12 minutes in length respectively, with five drivers eliminated from competing after each of the first two sessions.
 Since the cars of Manor Marussia failed to start, only three drivers were eliminated during the first session of qualifying (Q1), all of which was run in dry conditions.
 The McLaren cars of Jenson Button and Kevin Magnussen struggled as expected, following their lack of pre-season testing and failed to make it into Q2, just as Sauber driver Marcus Ericsson.
 Mercedes and Williams' Valtteri Bottas were the only ones not having to use the softer tyres to proceed into the next part of qualifying.

 The second session saw the Mercedes drivers doing only one timed run, which proved sufficient to proceed, while the Red Bull and Toro Rosso cars were split up, with Daniil Kvyat and rookie Max Verstappen failing to make it through.
 Also eliminated were both Force India drivers and the second Sauber of Felipe Nasr, though in a respectable eleventh place on the grid.

-In Q3, Nico Rosberg ran wide at turn 15 on his first flying lap and lost the chance to seek areas of improvement for his second run.
+In Q3, Nico Rosberg ran wide onto the grass at turn 15 on his first flying lap and lost the chance to seek areas of improvement for his second run.
 Lewis Hamilton, who was fastest in all three sessions, capitalized on his teammate's problem and took pole position by over half a second.
 It was his 39th pole position and his 4th at Albert Park.
 The rest of the field was more than a second behind Hamilton's time, with Felipe Massa in the Williams best of the rest in third position.
 The two Ferrari cars of Sebastian Vettel and Kimi Räikkönen proved their regained competitiveness by taking fourth and fifth on the grid respectively.